2001-Mon Feb 20 02:01:54 MST 2017

 existing pets.
 How have they responded to

-cats in the past?
+other dogs or cats in the past?
 Could getting a new pet negatively affect quality of life for

 current pets?
 Your veterinarian can probably help with some of these questions, but a bit of soul searching can go a long way when deciding whether getting a new pet is the right move.